Mayo Graveyard

 After the first workshop I decided to go for a bit of an exploration of the grounds around the Breaffy House Hotel where we were staying.
 After I’d met the horses I turned towards the forest and spotted gravestones over a stone wall.
 I can’t resist a cemetery, I’ve always had a fascination about them, so I made my way through the undergrowth and over the wall and was met with the view in the first photo.
 I had a great time trying to imagine how the subject of the second photograph came to be propped on the railings of an old grave.
 A thirsty ghost perhaps?

-2 Responses to "Mayo Graveyard"
+2 replies on “Mayo Graveyard”

 Yes, graveyards are a bit addictive!
 I adore the first one, it’s a big winner.